 On November 1, 2019, the Company completed the acquisition of Bank of York in York, Alabama.
 The Company acquired 100% of Bank of York's outstanding common shares for an aggregate merger consideration of \$15.0 million.
 The acquisition of Bank of York expanded the Company's branch footprint into the west Alabama market.
-After fair value adjustments, the acquisition added \$101.9 million in total assets, including \$46.1 million in loans, and \$85.0 million in deposits.
-As consideration paid was in excess of the net fair value of acquired assets, the Company recorded \$4.3 million of goodwill.
+After fair value adjustments, including total adjustments of approximately \$0.7 million to other liabilities and small adjustments to loans and other assets recorded in the three months ended June 30, 2020, the acquisition added \$101.9 million in total assets, including \$46.1 million in loans, and \$85.0 million in deposits.
+As consideration paid was in excess of the net fair value of acquired assets, the Company recorded \$5.0 million of goodwill.
 Goodwill resulted from a combination of synergies and cost savings, and expansion into Alabama with the addition of two branch locations.